Monitor APISIX Metrics with Datadog

 Datadog is a cloud monitoring platform that offers a unified solution for metrics, logs, and tracing.
 The platform provides many pre-defined dashboard templates and allows for flexible customization to meet complex data analytics and visualization needs.

 This guide will walk you through the process of integrating Datadog with APISIX using a containerized Datadog agent.
-You will be able to monitor APISIX metrics in Datadog and use them to create additional monitoring, alerting, and analytics.
+You will enable the datadog plugin in APISIX to export metrics to the agent, allowing you to monitor APISIX metrics in Datadog and use them to create additional monitoring, alerting, and analytics.

 Prerequisite(s)